gdepeute/dae.notes/cust.crisis24.md

   - GPT doesn't give you the source information
   - They will provide sourcing info with their responses
   - Palantir really good at sucking in the data/data streams, Crisis24 bringing the AI side
+  - Head of AI team is Mateo, says he's amazing
+  - Building different LLM's for different markets
+  - What, So What, Now What is how they thinking

 # Crisis24 / Chad Lesch / Call on 6/7/23